Simon-Cheek/startup/Notes.md

 # Notes from BYU CS 260 Class: Web Programming

-## Assignment 1: Git and Github:
+## Assignment 1: Git and GitHub:

-- Create a repo first in Github and then clone to local machine using 'git clone'
+- Create a repo first in GitHub and then clone to local machine using 'git clone'
 - Commit *often* and commit one change at a time
 - Avoid committing large files
 - Use 'git checkout' to peruse previous commits, and configure one to be the HEAD if you'd like to revert to that version